anamariacioban/System-Identification-Methods/docs/04_prbs_parametric_models.md

 y(t) = c_1 \theta(t) + c_2 \omega(t)
 $$

-Measurement noise, saturation effects, and quantization are included in the model to emulate real hardware behavior.
+To approximate real hardware behavior, the model includes saturation effects, quantization, and additive white noise on both input and output channels.

 ---

-## PRBS/SPAB Signal Design

-The input signal consists of a trapezoidal reference signal defining two close operating points, over which a pseudo-random binary signal is superimposed.

-The objective is to sufficiently excite the system dynamics while maintaining operation in the vicinity of a fixed working point.

-The PRBS parameters are selected based on the dominant oscillatory behavior of the system.
-The approximate oscillation period $t_{po}$ is estimated from an initial simulation.

-The number of PRBS stages $N$ and the switching period $p$ are selected as:
+## Initial Experiment and Estimation of Characteristic Times

+Before designing the PRBS/SPAB excitation, an initial simulation is performed using a simple input signal.
+The purpose of this experiment is to visually analyze the system response and estimate the characteristic time constants required for signal calibration.

+From the system response, the following characteristic times are identified:

+- $t_1$ – time required for the initial transients to decay and the system to reach a quasi-stationary regime;
+- $t_u$ – approximate rise time of the response (around 90% of the first oscillation);
+- $t_{po}$ – approximate duration of one significant oscillation period.

+Based on the observed response, the selected values are:

 $$
+t_1 = 20 \, \text{s}, \quad
+t_u = 0.5 \, \text{s}, \quad
+t_{po} = 1.6 \, \text{s}
+$$

+These values ensure that the PRBS/SPAB excitation is applied only after the system has reached a stable operating region.

+---

+## PRBS/SPAB Signal Calibration

+The PRBS/SPAB signal is designed to excite the system dynamics locally around a working point while maintaining small signal variations.

+The number of PRBS stages is selected as:

+$$
+N = 6
+$$

+The switching period $p$ (expressed in samples) is computed as:

+$$
 p = \frac{t_{po}}{N \cdot T_s}
 $$

-The total duration of the PRBS excitation is defined as:
+The total duration of the PRBS/SPAB excitation is then defined as:

 $$
 \Delta T = 1.2 \cdot (2^N - 1) \cdot p \cdot T_s
 $$

+The scaling factor $1.2$ ensures that at least one full PRBS period is included within the observation window.

+The final input signal consists of:
+- a trapezoidal reference defining two close operating points;
+- a superimposed PRBS/SPAB signal with small amplitude.

+This design guarantees persistent excitation while preserving local linearity.

 ---

 ## Data Selection and Preprocessing

 A single simulation experiment is used for both identification and validation.
-Two time intervals are selected:
+Two non-overlapping time intervals are selected:

-- an identification interval (ID);
+- Identification interval (ID): $[i_1, i_2]$
-- a validation interval (VD).
+- Validation interval (VD): $[i_3, i_4]$

-The input and output signals are preprocessed using:
+The input and output signals are preprocessed as follows:
-- decimation to reduce oversampling;
+- decimation by a factor $N$ to reduce oversampling;
 - removal of the DC component.

-The resulting signals are:
+The resulting datasets are:

 $$
 u_{id}(t), \; y_{id}(t) \quad \text{(identification)}